-In addition to the rights guaranteed by the laws of the State of Illinois and the United States of America and the Rules and Regulations of the Kane County Sheriff's Merit Commission, the parties agree that bargaining unit employees shall have the following rights in discipline cases.
+In addition to the rights guaranteed by the laws of the State of Illinois and the United States of America, the parties agree that bargaining unit employees shall have the following rights in discipline cases.

 Section 1.
 Discipline and Discharge